 How it works

 While IS&T and the MIT Police highly recommend STOP tags, they aren’t 100% foolproof.
 So it’s essential that you regularly back up the files on your devices.
-If you haven’t done this, find a friend in CrashPlan, a backup solution that IS&T recommends and offers to community members at no cost.
+If you haven’t done this, find a friend in CrashPlan, a cloud-based backup solution that IS&T recommends and offers to community members at no cost.

 If your laptop, tablet, or phone does get lost or stolen, report it, remotely wipe or track it, and change your passwords.
 Here’s a handy guide that tells you how.